deltegui/locomotive-cli/README.md

 # Phoenix CLI
-In spite of you can create a new phoenix project from scratch, can be a repeating task.
+Creating a new phoenix project from scratch, can be a repeating task.
 You can automate it with phoenix cli

 ## Install
 just run